Monarchy of Saint Kitts and Nevis: Monarchy in Nevis

 By the arrangements of the constitution of the federation, the monarchy of Saint Kitts and Nevis operates separately on the island of Nevis, and the Crown within the jurisdiction of Nevis is referred to as the Crown in right of the Nevis Island Administration.

-The governor-general appoints a deputy governor-general for the island of Nevis, who performs the functions of the vice-regal office on the island.
-The deputy governor-general resides at Government House in Charlestown, Nevis.
+The governor-general appoints a deputy governor-general for Nevis, who performs the functions of the vice-regal office on the island.
+As representative of the monarch, the deputy governor-general resides at Government House south of Charlestown, Nevis.

-The monarch, along with the Nevis Island Assembly, constitute the Nevis Island Legislature.
+The monarch and the Nevis Island Assembly constitute the Nevis Island Legislature.
 One-third of the nominated members of the Assembly are appointed by the governor-general in accordance with the advice of the leader of the Opposition in the Assembly, and others are appointed by the governor-general in accordance with the advice of the premier of Nevis.
 All bills passed by the Nevis Island Assembly require Royal assent.
 The governor-general is also responsible for dissolving the Assembly on the advice of the premier.

 The governor-general, to maintain the stability of the Nevis Island Administration, appoints as premier the individual most likely to maintain the support of the majority of the elected members of the Nevis Island Assembly.
 The governor-general also appoints other members of the Administration from among the members of the Assembly, acting in accordance with the advice of the premier.

 The function of the Nevis Island Administration is to advise the governor-general in the government of the island of Nevis.
 The Administration is collectively responsible to the Assembly for any advice given to the governor-general.

 Cultural role

 The Crown and Honours

 Within the Commonwealth realms, the monarch is deemed the fount of honour.
 Similarly, the monarch, as Sovereign of Saint Kitts and Nevis, confers awards and honours in Saint Kitts and Nevis in his name.
 Most of them are often awarded on the advice of "His Majesty's Saint Christopher and Nevis Ministers".

+Through the passage of the National Honours Act in 1998, Saint Kitts and Nevis established three classes of award: the Order of National Hero, the Star of Merit and the Medal of Honour.
+In 2005, another class of award was added, namely the Order of St Christopher and Nevis.
+All these honours and awards form part of "The Order of Honour, Decorations and Medals", which consists of the governor-general as President, and the secretary to the governor-general as Secretary of the Order.
+The National Awards Committee is responsible for submitting nominations for the candidates to the office of the prime minister, which then forwards the recommendations to the governor-general.
+Investitures are conducted by the governor-general at Government House.